 You might want to go one step further and look at your differentiation if you get to that point and your value propositions are fairly similar to what your competitors do or say.

 How are you different from your competitors?
 What do you do differently from them?
 You can look at what the differentiation means to the prospect or client when you identify that.
 What value will be conveyed to them by this differentiation?
-This can be broken down to the three levels of value which are technical, business, and personal.
+This can be broken down into three levels of value, which are technical, business, and personal.

-SalesScripter provides call script tool that helps sales pros to build their unique selling proposition.
+SalesScripter provides a call script tool that helps sales pros to build their unique selling proposition.